andf-crl/docs/v21.2/cluster-setup-troubleshooting.md

 If a node has become unresponsive without returning an error, [shut down the node](node-shutdown.html) so that network requests immediately become hard errors rather than stalling.

-If you are running a version of CockroachDB that is affected by an issue described here, [upgrade to a version](upgrade-cockroach-version.html) that contains the fix for the issue, as described in the preceding list.
+If you are running a [version](cluster-settings.html#setting-version) of CockroachDB that is affected by an issue described here, [upgrade to a [version](cluster-settings.html#setting-version)](upgrade-cockroach-[version](cluster-settings.html#setting-version).html) that contains the fix for the issue, as described in the preceding list.

 ## Partial availability issues

 If your cluster is in a partially-available state due to a recent node or network failure, the internal logging table `system.eventlog` might be unavailable.
 This can cause the logging of [notable events](eventlog.html) (e.g., the execution of SQL statements) to the `system.eventlog` table to fail to complete, contributing to cluster unavailability.
-If this occurs, you can set the [cluster setting](cluster-settings.html) `server.eventlog.enabled` to `false` to disable writing notable log events to this table, which may help to recover your cluster.
+If this occurs, you can set the [cluster setting](cluster-settings.html) `[server.eventlog.enabled](cluster-settings.html#setting-server-eventlog-enabled)` to `false` to disable writing notable log events to this table, which may help to recover your cluster.

-Even with `server.eventlog.enabled` set to `false`, notable log events are still sent to configured [log sinks](configure-logs.html#configure-log-sinks) as usual.
+Even with `[server.eventlog.enabled](cluster-settings.html#setting-server-eventlog-enabled)` set to `false`, notable log events are still sent to configured [log sinks](configure-logs.html#configure-log-sinks) as usual.

 ## Check for under-replicated or unavailable data